-Where V{CM} = (CHn+ + CHn-)/2 is the common-mode input voltage, and V{OUT} is the equivalent input voltage that the output code translates to, with the ADC transfer function.
-In the MCP3910 specification, V{CM} varies from -1V to +1V.
+Where V{CM} = (CH0+ + CH0-)/2 is the Common-mode input voltage and V{OUT} is the equivalent input voltage that the output code translates to, with the ADC transfer function.
+In the MCP3918 specification, V{CM} varies from -1V to +1V.

-4.19 ADC Reset Mode
+4.18 ADC Reset Mode

-ADC Reset mode (also called Soft Reset mode) can only be entered in SPI mode through setting the RESET<1:0> bits high in CONFIG1 register.
-This mode is defined as the condition where the converters are active, but their output is forced to 0.
+ADC Reset mode (also called Soft Reset mode) can only be entered in SPI mode by setting the RESET[0] bit high in the CONFIG1 register.
+This mode is defined as the condition where the converter is active, but its output is forced to '0'.

-The registers are not affected in this Reset mode and retain their state, except the data registers of the corresponding channel, which are reset to 0.
+The registers are not affected in this Reset mode and retain their state, except for the data registers of the corresponding channel, which are reset to '0'.

-The ADCs can immediately output meaningful codes after leaving the Reset mode (and after the sinc filter settling time).
-This mode is both entered and exited through bit settings in the CONFIG1 register.
+The ADC can immediately output meaningful codes after leaving the Reset mode (and after the SINC filter settling time).
+This mode is both entered and exited through bit settlings in the CONFIG1 register.

-Each converter can be placed in Soft Reset mode independently.
-The configuration registers are not modified by the Soft Reset mode.
-A data ready pulse will not be generated by any ADC in Reset mode.
+The Configuration registers are not modified by the Soft Reset mode.
+While in Reset mode, no data ready pulse will be generated by the ADC.